ruszkait/DefQuery/README.md

 	.select([](const Person& currentSibling) { return currentSibling._age; });
 ```
 ## Sorting
 The enumerator chain sorting needs a comparator function to be able to decide which element comes after the other.
 The comparator shall be specified in a form of a lambda expression.
-When two elements evaluates to be equal by the comparator then further rules can be specified (**thenby(....)**) to decide about the order.
+If two elements evaluates to be equal by the comparator then further rules can be specified (**thenby(....)**) to decide about the order.
 Sorting is a special enumeration case; all elements must be available to do the sorting correctly.
-So the sorting enumerator reads in all elements (when its operator++ is called the first time) from the previous stages, buffers them and sorts them.
+So the sorting enumerator reads in all elements (when its **operator++** is called the first time) from the previous stages, buffers them and sorts them.
 Then this sorted buffer can be consumed by the further stages.
 ```
-struct Person
+struct Person {
-{
 	std::string _name;
 	double _age;
 	std::vector<std::string> _pets;